Taking Notes During Class Discussion

 It seems like a more challenging process to take notes from a class discussion.
 Of course each discussion can go in a different direction, but there are some basic points to keep in mind regarding discussion notes.

-4. Take time after class to reorganize your thoughts, write out more complete sentences or look for a pattern in the flow of material discussed.
+- Take time after class to reorganize your thoughts, write out more complete sentences or look for a pattern in the flow of material discussed.
+Ideally this is done within an hour of class to help the memory process.